Ticket #8240 (closed defect: fixed)

 pytz: 2009j

-timezone: Europe/Amsterdam?
+timezone: Europe/Amsterdam

 I have the same problem as reported by Felix Schwarz.
 The patch Felix Schwarz sugests works perfectly for me.
+I haven't encountered a related issue in Trac yet, so I cannot verify if the second solution will work.

-The pytz docstring for tzinfo.localize() is quite explicit about this:
+is quite explicit about this:

 Convert naive time to local time.
 This method should be used to construct localtimes, rather than passing a tzinfo argument to a datetime constructor.

-So I think Felix' suggestion is correct: we should always construct "naive" datetime objects (i.e. without a tzinfo), then pass them to tzinfo.localize().
+.
 I have a slightly more elegant solution than the proposed patch.
-I also have a test case that fails with the current implementation, and passes when tzinfo.localize() is used.
-Patch follows.
+I also have a test case that fails with the current implementation, and passes when tzinfo.localize()

-Use tzinfo.localize() when constructing datetime objects.
+when constructing datetime

 Following the consistent failures on Tim's buildbot, I have investigated this some more, and I can reproduce the issue by switching my timezone to PST.
 I'm working on a fix.

 I was a bit too enthusiastic with my changes from [8831].
-Only the calls to the datetime constructor must be wrapped in tzinfo.localize(), not the calls to now() or fromtimestamp().
+Only the calls to the datetime

 I didn't notice the failure, because the one test case that tested it was using exactly my timezone.
 The issue is fixed in [8857], with an additional test to avoid this special case.